Table of Contents[Hide][Show]

 2. Charleston South Carolina

-Known as the Holy City, Charleston is an under-the-radar Southern honeymoon destination.
-The brick buildings and trees dripping with Spanish moss add a romantic, slightly mysterious vibe to the city.
+Known as the Holy City, Charleston is an under-the-radar romantic spot dripping in Southern charm and Spanish moss.
+The brick buildings and tree-lined city squares give the city a slightly mysterious vibe.
 Plus, the nearly year-round warm weather makes outdoor activities in Charleston comfortable during the fall and winter months.

-Get out and explore the city – Walking tours and boat tours alike allow you to learn the history of Charleston.
-An evening horse-drawn carriage tour or a ghost tour might also appeal.
+Walking tours and boat tours alike allow you to learn the history of Charleston.
+An evening horse-drawn carriage tour is a romantic way to end the day, or take a ghost tour at night, then retire to your room to keep one another safe.
 If you’re an architecture buff, check out the historic homes and buildings on Rainbow Row or Magnolia Plantations and Gardens.
 Folly Beach is a must-do for beach lovers.
 Finally, Charleston has a cutting-edge food scene.
 Get a crash course in low-country cuisine by taking a dedicated food tour.

 3. Chattanooga Tennessee

 Located along the Tennessee River, Chattanooga is one of the greenest cities in the United States.
-There’s no shortage of activities with a walkable downtown riverfront area, a fantastic southern food scene, and beautiful outdoor spaces.
-Chattanooga might not be the top southern city you’d consider for a honeymoon.
-Still, if you’re interested in something off the beaten path, this charming Tennessee city won’t disappoint you.
+With a walkable downtown riverfront area, a fantastic southern food scene, and beautiful outdoor space, this charming Tennessee city doesn’t disappoint.

-For elegant, 1920’s style luxury, check out the Read House in the heart of downtown Chattanooga.
+For elegant, 1920’s style luxury, stay at the Read House in the heart of downtown Chattanooga.
 Walking in the door feels like a return to another time, but the hotel has all the comforts of modern updates to compliment its yesteryear charm.
-Couples who love a good ghost story will want to ask for a tour of Room 311, reportedly haunted by the spirit of who died there in 1927.
+Couples who love a good ghost story will want to ask for a tour of Room 311, reportedly haunted by the spirit of the guest died there in 1927.

 4. Puerto Rico